yubo56/attractors/README.md

 ## TODO (11/14)
-- Figure out why small sc gets stuck
-- Plot probabilities of equilibria as function of initial theta (or maybe initial H?
-That was messy but probably correct)
+- Plot probabilities of equilibria as function of mu(eff) for given mu0, phi0

 - get distribution of CS1/CS2 endpoints cumulative and over the various tracks (did I really have 8 tracks???)
+- seems like track existence is a function of I, unsurprisingly

 - Maybe consider basin of attraction for CS2 w/ nonzero eps?
 - Maybe backreaction terms and/or s ~ 1 (Kassandra's paper?)
 - Something later: whether can be trapped in resonance, and whether is stable